 December 3, 2021

-Oakwood is a hardwood that comes from the Oaktree.
+Oakwood is a hardwood that comes from Oaktree.
 It is native to the Northern hemisphere.
 Timber from oakwood is for construction, homewares, flooring, and wine barrels.
 Oakwood is strong, heavy, and durable.
-It is a beautiful, light-colored wood with a prominent grain.
+It is a beautiful, light-colored wood with a prominent grain.ย

 It is also resistant to fungi, and the appreciation goes to its dense texture.
 Although the timber lasts longer, the trees have the time they expire.
-The oak timber comes with durability and hard-wearing properties that make it ideal for lasting materials.
+The oak timber is durable and hard-wearing, making it ideal for lasting materials.
 These include kitchen utensils and chopping boards.

 Properties of oak wood